Want to earn some extra money but not sure where to start?

 25. MLM / Multi-Level Marketing

-While I’d be wary of most MLM’s and I’m not a fan, (most people don’t make anything worthwhile and some people even lose money).
+While I’d be wary of most MLM’s and I’m not a fan, (for the reason that most people don’t make anything worthwhile and some people even lose money).

-Saying that I do know someone I’m close too that genuinely made a substantial side income from their chosen MLM, so it is possible.
+Saying that I do know someone I’m close too that genuinely made a substantial side income from their chosen MLM, as did the people they worked with and signed up so it is possible.

 I would just advise you read the MLM Wikipedia page and make sure to note the red flags and see if they apply to your chosen MLM.